gnaslaniec/flask-crud-api/docs/index.rst

 Welcome to the developer documentation for the Project Management API.
 This site describes the overall system, how to run it locally, and provides detailed API references generated directly from the source code.
+The current release focuses on production hardening through rate limiting, CORS, repository-driven data access, strengthened validation, a bundled HTMX frontend, and automatic environment loading from `.env` via ``python-dotenv``.

 Contents
 --------